nishamuktewar/techtree/shioulin/prophet_spin.md

 ![](birthcomponent.png)

-These are very similar to the [ones found using Gaussian Processes](http://andrewgelman.com/2012/06/19/slick-time-series-decomposition-of-the-birthdays-data/).
+These components are very similar to the [those found using Gaussian Processes](http://andrewgelman.com/2012/06/19/slick-time-series-decomposition-of-the-birthdays-data/).
-The Gaussian Processes analysis finds spikes in the number of births on specific days during the year.
+That analysis finds spikes in the number of births on specific days during the year.
 For example, the number of birth is anomalously low on New Year's day and high on Valentine's Day.
-We stopped short of doing this, but these special days could in Prophet as "holidays" by defining a indicator variable series that says whether each date covered by the dataset and forecast was/will be a holiday.
+We stopped short of doing this, but these special days could be captured in Prophet as "holidays" by defining a indicator variable series that says whether each date covered by the dataset and forecast was/will be a holiday.

 ## Advantages of Prophet